D o you need a new kitchen, bathroom, garage, or siding but don’t have the money?

 - Another thing is that the HELOC interest rates can be lower if you don’t borrow the whole loan limit available to you.

-Disadvantages of Taking Home Equity OR HELOC loan for home improvements.
+Cons of Taking Home Equity OR HELOC Loans

 - One of the most significant drawbacks of taking home equity or HELOC is the origination fee and the closing costs.